-In modern barbering, the baber focuses on staying ahead of trends and perfecting techniques to survive in this industry.
+In modern barbering, the baber focuses on staying ahead of trends and perfecting techniques.
 And what plays a pivotal role in achieving excellence?
 The types of tools you use, particularly the – hair clipper blades.

 Each plays a vital role, from the traditional barber scissors to the latest instruments.
 However, among them are the hair clippers.
 These utilize modern technology and ease the hairstylist’s and barbers’ jobs.
 But one feature that experts must check on is the clipper blades: every snip and every trim is based on the type of blade you choose.